-1. UK and EMEA - where heating energy requirements are based on assumptions for the UK.
-The 2020 OFGEM publication of 'Typical Domestic Consumption Values'1 gives a reliable "typical - medium" expectation of 12,000kWh per year for domestic gas usage.
-Research shows that approximately 77% of annual gas usage in a UK home is attributed to heating2.
+- 1. UK and EMEA where heating energy requirements are based on assumptions for the UK.
+The 2020 OFGEM publication of 'Typical Domestic Consumption Values' gives a reliable "typical - medium" expectation of 12,000kWh per year for domestic gas usage.
+Research shows that approximately 77% of annual gas usage in a UK home is attributed to heating.
 We use this statistic as a proxy for unspecified heating energy.
-UK energy suppliers suggest that an average of 10 hours per day during the heating season is common, and we have assumed that the heating season is October to March (182 days)3 as part of our monthly calculation approach.
-We applied these assumptions to the whole UK and EMEA region of which the UK represents 92% of the FTE, and of which almost all our offices are located within a temperate climate zone.
+UK energy suppliers suggest that an average of 10 hours per day during the heating season is common, and we have assumed that the heating season is October to March (182 days) as part of our monthly calculation approach.
+We applied these assumptions to the whole UK and EMEA region of which the UK represents 94% of the FTE, and of which almost all our offices are located within a temperate climate zone. - 2.
+The Americas in the USA the heating is based on census regions.
+Where our offices are outside of the USA we have taken into consideration the climate of that location.
+For our Sao Paulo office (which is in a tropical climate zone) we have assumed no additional heating has been required for working from home.
+While in our Toronto office we have used the heating requirement data for the closest geographic USA census regions.
+The Energy Information Administration (EIA) indicates that circa 50% of homes in America use natural gas for heating.
+We applied the census regional average gas usage values from the EIA (as shown in the table below).
+The average hourly heating demand was calculated using the typical northern hemisphere heating season.
+For the remaining 50% of homes that do not use natural gas, we have assumed heating is provided via electricity. - 3.
+Asia Pacific we assumed no additional heating required because the majority of our FTE in Asia Pacific are located in sub-tropical climate zones.

-Census region and division SLA Location Average Annual gas use - Space Heating (kWh) Average hourly heating demand (kWh) Average Annual electricity use - Space Heating (kWh) Average hourly heating demand (kWh) New England Boston, Connecticut, Maine 6,087 3.34 536 0.29 Middle Atlantic Philadelphia, New York, Toronto 10,900 5.99 1104 0.61 East North Central Illinois 15,225 8.37 1381 0.76 West North Central Minnesota 11,623 6.39 1687 0.93 South Atlantic Florida, Miami, Georgia, Sao Paulo 3,394 1.86 2000 1.1 Mountain Colorado 9,117 5.01 941 0.52 Pacific California 3,000 1.65 1229 0.68
+Census region and division abrdn Location Average Annual gas use - Space Heating (kWh) Average hourly heating demand (kWh) Average Annual electricity use - Space Heating (kWh) Average hourly heating demand (kWh) New England Boston, Connecticut, Maine 6,087 3.34 536 0.29 Middle Atlantic Philadelphia, New York, Toronto 10,900 5.99 1104 0.61 East North Central Illinois 15,225 8.37 1381 0.76 West North Minnesota 11,623 6.39 1687 0.93 South Atlantic Florida, Miami, Georgia, Sao Paulo 3,394 1.86 2000 1.1 Pacific California 3,000 1.65 1229 0.68